maths/moodle-qtype_stack/doc/en/Authoring/Author_FAQ.md

 To avoid these problems, STACK expects teachers to specify the properties they want.
 For example, if you want the factored form you should test for this, not describe it as "simplified".

 In STACK a very useful test is equivalence up to [associativity and commutativity](Answer_tests.md#EqualComAss) of the basic arithmetic operations of addition and multiplication.
 This is often what teachers need in this case.

-## How can I change which Maxima functions STACK allows? ##

-This is a job for a developer.
-Please contact us.

 ## Why doesn't Maxima give `int(1/x,x)=log(abs(x))`?